cyclic-software/docs/docs/tutorials/rest-api-and-dynamodb/part-3.md

 ## Replacing a bike item

 Another common RESTful API endpoint that we must implement is PUT, whose purpose is to replace a bike item instead of creating it.
-This time, the ID and handle will be already provided, so we don’t have to do much instead of validating the data.
+This time, the ID and handle will be already provided, so we don't have to do much instead of validating the data.

 ```javascript
 // Update entire bike